jellyfin/jellyfin.org/docs/general/clients/index.md

 ### Jellyfin Audio Player

-A third party standalone music streaming app for iOS and Android.
+A third-party standalone music streaming app for iOS and Android.
 This client includes full support for background audio and casting.

 **Status** ✅ In Development, 3rd-Party